mikedzikowski/cs-azure-falcon-policy-cse/README.md

 # CrowdStrike Falcon Deployment via Azure Policy

-This Bicep template deploys CrowdStrike Falcon agent to Windows virtual machines across your Azure environment using Azure Policy and a Custom Script Extension.
+This Bicep template deploys CrowdStrike Falcon agent to Windows an Linux virtual machines across your Azure environment using Azure Policy and a Custom Script Extension.

 ## Overview